 Another gem on Oahu is this quaint lighthouse and the trail leading to it.
 It’s a two-mile round-trip trail with a steady incline — perfect for a quick hike.
 You’ll see some tide pools closer to the water’s edge, which are a popular spot to swim.

-Waianae is known for having the most dolphins and whales in all of Oahu, so don’t miss out on this opportunity to see them!
+Waianae is known for having the most whales in all of Oahu, so don’t miss out on this opportunity to see them!
 There are plenty of tours to choose from: